Flowdown Requirements: What They Are and Why They Matter

 Special clauses and appendices

-Failure to identify them early creates compliance risk.
+Failure to identify them early creates compliance exposure.

 Why Flowdown Requirements Create Risk